 What have the Supreme Court Justices said about Biden’s Student Loan Forgiveness program?

-President Biden campaigned on a platform of widespread debt relief for borrowers but his efforts have been blocked by legal challenges.
+President Biden campaigned on a platform of widespread debt relief for borrowers but it has been blocked after persistent legal challenges.

-The Supreme Court has begun hearing arguments on the legality of President Biden’s Student Loan Forgiveness plan, his flagship program to eliminate hundreds of billions of dollars in student debt.
+The Supreme Court has ruled against the legality of President Biden’s Student Loan Forgiveness plan, his flagship programme to eliminate hundreds of billions of dollars in student debt.

-Student loan repayments were first put on hold at the start of the pandemic in 2020 and are yet to resume, with Biden hoping to extend the moratorium until his Student Loan Forgiveness program goes live.
-But with Republican-led states launching legal challenges to the proposals his administration have been forced to take the issue to the Supreme Court.
+Student loan repayments were first put on hold at the start of the pandemic in 2020 and are yet to resume, with the final moratorium ending at the end of August.
+The total debt stands at around $1.8 trillion.

-What did Justices Roberts and Kavanaugh say about Student Loan Forgiveness?
+What did the justices say about Student Loan Forgiveness?

 Chief Justice John Roberts voted against the plan and delivered the majority opinion.
 He said Education Secretary Miguel Cardona has the authority to “waive or modify” the HEROES Act, but not “rewrite that statute from the ground up.”

 “The Secretary’s comprehensive debt cancellation plan cannot fairly be called a waiver; it not only nullifies existing provisions, but augments and expands them dramatically.
 It cannot be mere modification, because it constitutes ‘effectively the introduction of a whole new regime,’” Roberts wrote.